Seleah/100-days-of-code/log.md

 **Link to work:** [Mock Arcade Game](https://seleah.github.io/frontend-nanodegree-arcade-game/)

 **Update** I finished the project and submitted it for the first time.
 I don't expect it to pass this time, but I will complete some other coursework until I hear back from my reviewer.
 Woo!

+### Day 15: July 12, 2018
+##### Project 3 passed on the first submission!

+**Today's Progress**: Suprisingly, my project passed on the first submission (which only rarely happens) so I'm going through lessons for today.

+**Thoughts:** I'm not sure what to do about my laptop...
+These lessons involve setting up your environment with Sublime and Gulp, but I have a chromebook...
+We'll see.